-In her home, Sinaida helps by gathering firewood and helping in the kitchen.
+In her home, Sinaida helps by carrying water, gathering firewood and helping in the kitchen.
 She lives with her father and her mother.
 Her father is sometimes employed as a farmer and her mother is sometimes employed as a farmer.
 There are 3 children in the family.

 Because of your sponsorship, Sinaida will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Sinaida lives in the hills of Matioli, home to approximately 25,000 residents.
 Typical houses are constructed of dirt floors, mud walls and thatch roofs.
 The primary ethnic group and language is Luhya.

 The regional diet consists of maize.
 Common health problems in this area include malaria, malnutrition, skin infections and typhoid fever.
 Most adults in Matioli are unemployed but some work as farmers and earn the equivalent of $30 per month.
 This community needs school textbooks, recreational facilities and employment opportunities.

 Your sponsorship allows the staff of Matioli Child Development Center to provide Sinaida with Bible teaching, health education, medical treatment, field trips, school tuition, school uniforms, textbooks and educational workshops.
 The center staff will also provide domestic assistance for the parents or guardians of Sinaida.

 North of the equator, Kenya is hot and dry.
 South of the equator are the humid coast, the temperate highlands and tropical Lake Victoria.
 Volcanic mountains and the Great Rift Valley occupy the west.
 Although the highlands around Nairobi are fertile, only 11 percent of Kenya's land is farmed.